In WordPress terminology, a list of links displayed on your sidebar menu is often referred to as a blogroll.

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-Before WordPress v 3.5 was released, Links were a visible feature of the WordPress CMS.
-From v3.5 onwards, the Links manager and blogroll sections were hidden by default in new WordPress installations …
+Before WordPress version 3.5 was released, Links were a built-in feature of the WordPress CMS.
+From version 3.5 onwards, the Links manager and blogroll sections were removed …

 How To Add A Link Section To WordPress

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

 If you can’t see a Links section on your main menu when you log into your WP dashboard, you can add it by installing a plugin.
 In this step-by-step tutorial, you will learn how to add and manage blogroll links on your sidebar using WordPress plugins.

 Plugin Download URL

 The Link Manager plugin displays the built-in Links Manager, even if you upgrade to a later version of WordPress or remove all of your existing links.

 Note: This plugin adds a single line of template code to restore the hidden feature.
 When we last checked, the plugin had not been updated for a while, but it should still work fine.
 If you don’t want to use the Link Manager plugin, then use the one below instead, or contact us for help editing your site’s template code.

 (Simple Links – Link Manager Plugin For WordPress)

 This plugin recreates the concept of the built-in Link Manager while addressing the shortcomings of the deprecated functionality.